 A group of local artists create murals for judging at the 2019 Miner's Day celebration.
-Photo by: Black Diamond Miner's Day Facebook page

 SOCIAL/COMMUNITY

 Parks provide opportunities for comrardery and interaction fostering relationships with neighbors creating a sense of community.
 The development of relationships with community members improves local connections and sense of place for residents.
 People who feel engaged with their community are more likely to participate in recreational activities and use communcal spaces.
 A greater park presence from users reduces opportunities for crime.